JacksonKearl/solunar/README.md

 ## Contributing

 Do you have Harmonic Constituents?
 I'd love to hear about them!
 Please feel free to drop a line on [this issue](https://github.com/JacksonKearl/solunar/issues/1).

+For other development, [`bun`](https://bun.sh) is recommended, but `npm` will work fine.
+Just run `bun i`, then `bun run bundle-dev` and `bun run serve-dev` for development, or `bun run bundle` for building the static assets.

+In VSCode, just `F5` to build watch and run after dependencies have been installed.